allaboutjst/airbnb/README.md

 ## Disclaim

-All questions below are collected from Internet, including:
+All questions below are collected from Internet, which include but not limit to:

 * [GeeksForGeeks](http://www.geeksforgeeks.org/company-preparation/)
 * [GlassDoor](https://www.glassdoor.com/Interview/san-francisco-airbnb-interview-questions-SRCH_IL.0,13_IC1147401_KE14,20.htm)

+From what I know:
+* AirBnB is not hiring during this coronavirus pandemic time.
+* airBnB likely will change all interview questions after they start to hire on 2021.
+This repository is no longer updated.

 ## List of Questions